Unique, exotic, and fascinating are some adjectives that can be used to describe bat flower.

 6. Bat Flower Propagation

-Those who are interested in growing bat flower usually goes for the large or adult plant.
+Those interested in growing bat flower usually go for the large or adult plant.

-This is because larger plant has greater chance and success rate to grow into a magnificent houseplant or garden flower.
+This is because the larger plant has a greater chance and success rate to grow into a magnificent houseplant or garden flower.

 Also, having an adult flower allows you to propagate the plant and obtain seeds for re-growing.

-It is important to mention that seeding propagation of bat flower may take months to complete.
+It is important to mention that the seeding propagation of bat flowers may take months to complete.

-If you want the process with a shorter period, the alternative method is rhizome or root propagation.
+If you want a shorter process, the rhizome or root propagation is the alternative method.

 The process can be done during the fall.
-All you need to do is digging up the rhizomes from the mature plant, dividing them into clumps, and replanting them in another pot or container.
+All you need to do is dig up the rhizomes from the mature plant, divide them into clumps, and replant them in another pot or container.

 There are many more interesting facts that you can explore about the flower, but the basic information above should be enough for starters.